orb-community/pktvisor/README.md

 The metrics are available from the agent in JSON format via the [REST API](#rest-api).

-Most use cases will want to collect the most recent full 1-minute bucket, once per minute:
+For most use cases, you will want to collect the most recent full 1-minute bucket, once per minute:

 ```
 curl localhost:10853/api/v1/metrics/bucket/1